 The Emergency Firefighting Water System is an independent high-pressure water supply system dedicated to fire protection and suppression.
 It was installed in 1913 in response to the Great Earthquake and Fire of 1906 and consists of a 135-mile pipeline network, a high-elevation reservoir with two large-capacity tanks, two pumping stations, three fireboats and underground water storage tanks (cisterns).

 Scope of work

-ESER 2014 will build on the work started by ESER 2010 and continue improvements and seismic upgrades to the various, vital components of the Emergency Firefighting Water System.
-Funding will be allocated to repair, replace, and extend system components to increase the ability to provide adequate water for fire-fighting purposes following a major earthquake and during multiple-alarm fires from other causes, including repairs and upgrades to core facilities, cisterns, and pipelines and tunnels.
+Funded by the 2014 ESER bond, the City has implemented projects to increasingly improve the Emergency Firefighting Water System’s seismic reliability and range of coverage.
+These projects have been allocated to repair, replace, and extend system components to increase the ability to provide adequate water for fire-fighting purposes following a major earthquake and during multiple-alarm fires from other causes, including repairs and upgrades to core facilities, cisterns, and pipelines and tunnels.

 Upgrades that have been completed under the 2010 ESER bond include the following: